 Adrian Hayes: The Last Adventurer

+K2 is the world’s second highest and deadliest mountain in the world, located in the Karakorum Himalayas on the border of Pakistan and China.
+With an elevation of 8,611 meters (28,251 ft), it is widely regarded as the greatest challenge in high altitude mountaineering.
 A total of 381 confirmed climbers had reached its summit as of September 2017 since its first ascent on 31 July 1954.
 That compares with over 4,500 who have reached the summit of Everest.
 82 have died attempting it — a summit to death ratio of nearly 22%.

-His new book is being released in the Middle East on March 10, 2018 and in the US and Western World in Fall of 2018.
+Adrian’s new book is being released in the Middle East on March 10, 2018 and in the US and Western World in Fall of 2018.